High Cholesterol (cont.)

 Medical Treatment: Other Medications

-Ezetimibe (Zetia) reduces LDL cholesterol by 18%-20%.
+Cholesterol absorption inhibitors: These drugs inhibit cholesterol absorption in the gut and has few, if any, side effects.
+Cholesterol absorption inhibitors may be rarely associated with tongue swelling (angioedema).
+Ezetimibe (Zetia) reduces LDL cholesterol by a significant amount.
 It is probably most useful in people who cannot tolerate taking statins.
 When used in addition to a statin, ezetimibe is equivalent to doubling or tripling the statin dose.

 Nicotinic acid or niacin: Nicotinic acid lowers total cholesterol, LDL cholesterol, and triglyceride levels, while raising HDL cholesterol levels.